timehop/HOPStrings/README.md

 ## Requirements

 HOPStrings has no external dependencies outside of UIKit and Foundation.
-In theory it should work all the way back to iOS 3.2.
+It uses attributed string attributes introduced at iOS 7.

 ## Installation